MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/overview.md

 These are the main components of the Emergency Response solution:

-- **Web app for admins**: Hospital admins can use this app to add and manage system data required for the solution to work.
+- **Mobile app for frontline staff**: Frontline staff, such as nurses and medical practitioners, can use the mobile app to quickly view and enter information as required.
-- **Mobile app for field staff**: Field staff, such as nurses and medical practitioners, can use the mobile app to quickly view and enter information as required.
+- **Web app for Hospital IT admins**: Hospital admins can use this app to add and manage system data required for the solution to work.
-* **Dashboards for decision makers**: Use dashboards to quickly view important data and metrics that will help you in efficient decision making.
+- **Dashboards for healthcare decision makers**: Use dashboards to quickly view important data and metrics that will help you in efficient decision making.

 ## Licensing requirements